-The New TDA, like its predecessor, is enacted to promote good trade practices in the market by prohibiting false trade descriptions and false or misleading statements, conduct and practices in relation to the supply of goods and services, thereby protecting the interest of consumers.
+The New Trade Description Act, like its predecessor, is enacted to promote good trade practices in the market by prohibiting false trade descriptions and false or misleading statements, conduct and practices in relation to the supply of goods and services, thereby protecting the interest of consumers.

 This article sets out to highlight some of the key provisions in the New TDA that every trademark owner should be aware of when protecting their trademarks in Malaysia.

 However, a civil action is usually expensive, time-consuming and it places the burden of proof on the trademark owners to establish their case.
 In most cases, trademark owners usually prefer to stop the infringement immediately in the most cost-effective manner.